-Sea moss was always spoken of very highly by Dr. Sebi and for those of us that follow his diet it’s pretty much a staple food that is part of our everyday lives.
+Sea moss was always spoken of very highly by Dr. Sebi, and for those of us that follow his diet it’s pretty much a staple food that is part of our everyday lives.

 That said, there still seems to be a lot of confusion surrounding which type (species) of seaweed is actually “Irish moss” as well as the nutritional value it possess.

-What is Irish sea moss?
+Irish moss or sea moss?

 The name “Irish moss” originally comes from the historical use of Chondrus crispus by the Irish.